mozilla/mozmill/mozmill/README.md

 ### Running the command line client

+After installing the Python package you can run Mozmill with the `mozmill` command.
 The `mozmill` command is run with one or more test (`-t mytest.js`) or test manifest (`-m manifest.ini`):

     mozmill -m functional_tests.ini
     mozmill -t mytest.js -t myothertest.js

-`mozmill --help` displays the available command-line options.
+`mozmill --help` displays the available command-line options and more in-depth information about the command line utility.

 ### Control flow